ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/diagnostics.md

 # Diagnostics

 Diagnostics are the syntax and semantic errors that are identified in the source code.
 These may include a variety of errors and warnings.

+## View diagnostics

 Diagnostics will show up in multiple places:

 * In the Status Bar, there is a summary of all errors and warnings counts.
 * The summary view and the PROBLEMS panel lists all of the current errors.